jcp-org/Java-and-AI-Working-Group/README.md

 # Challanges and Painpoints

-* What do we want to solve (what needs to be solved?)
+* What do we want to solve/what needs to be solved?
 * What should be the final result, where we want to be
 * What needs to be done and what are the next steps (roadmap)